LMFT #126302

 When Your Story Doesn’t Go as Planned

 You probably never imagined it would be this way.
 You thought getting pregnant would be natural, maybe even joyful.
-Instead, it’s been months — maybe years — of waiting, hoping, and quietly grieving each cycle that passes.
+Instead, it’s been months or years of waiting, hoping, and quietly grieving each cycle that passes.

 Infertility has a way of making you feel like you’re living in a story you didn’t sign up for.
-Everyone else seems to be moving forward — announcing pregnancies, planning baby showers, posting first-day-of-school photos — while you’re stuck in a chapter you never wanted.
+Everyone else seems to be moving forward announcing pregnancies, planning baby showers, posting first-day-of-school photos , or Halloween photos while you’re stuck in a chapter you never wanted.

-Here’s the part that often gets left out: you don’t have to carry this alone.
+In therapy, we can gently explore why this experience hurts so deeply, process the grief and reproductive trauma that often accompanies infertility, and create space for all of the emotions that come with it.
+Together, we can identify ways to cope with changes in relationships, navigate an often infertility-insensitive world, and help you feel more supported, grounded, and connected to yourself through the process.
 Therapy can be a place to set down the heaviness of this story.
 A place where you can say the things you’re too tired to explain to anyone else.
 A place where your grief, your anger, your hope, and your longing can exist without judgment.